Capitalism from Slavery to Subscriptions

 VI.
 What’s at Stake?

-Dignity requires more than survival; it requires agency—the ability to refuse bad deals, plan a future, care for family, and participate as an equal citizen.
+Basic human dignity requires more than survival - it requires agency and the ability to refuse bad deals, plan a future, care for family, and participate as an equal citizen.
 When society is driven by a negative impact algorithms or on-demand piecework, dignity in professional work and career begins to erode.
+The ability to afford goods and services.
+If automation lowers average costs but concentrates income, affordability becomes a math problem without a solution: cheap things, empty wallets.
+The economy can produce abundance while households live scarcity.

 1) Make income less hostage to a job.
 Universal basic services (healthcare, childcare, transit, broadband) cut the cash you need to live.
 Earnings insurance and portable benefits follow the person across gigs and employers.
-Pilot dividends from data and AI productivity—shared returns funded by a small levy on large-scale AI deployments and cloud rents.

 2) Give workers power where they stand.
 Federal collective bargaining and wage boards set floors in industries where local organizing is hard.
-Co-determination and employee ownership put worker voice in governance and share the upside of automation.
-Enforce transparency: explainable scheduling, pay calculation, and performance decisions; independent audits for bias and wage theft.

 3) Tax where the surplus lives.
 Modernize excess-profits and monopoly taxes; align global minimums to stop profit shifting.
 Treat buybacks and mega-distributions as signals to share gains with workers and the public that enabled them.